-9.46 Quad Page Program with 4-Byte Address (QPP4B 34H)
+9.43 Quad Page Program with 4-Byte Address (QPP4B 34H)

 The Quad Page Program with 4-Byte Address instruction is similar to the Quad Page Program instruction except that it requires 32-bit address instead of 24-bit address.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Quad Input Page Program with 4-Byte Address instruction will always require 32-bit address to access the entire 256Mb memory.
+No matter the device is operating in 3-Byte Address Mode or 4-Byte Address Mode, the Quad Input Page Program with 4-Byte Address instruction will always require 32-bit address to access the entire 512Mb memory.

-Figure 9-46 Quad Page Program with 4-Byte Address Sequence (Command 34H)
+Figure 9-43 Quad Page Program with 4-Byte Address Sequence (SPI)

-9.47 Quad-In Page Program (QIPP C2H)
+9.44 Quad-In Page Program (QIPP C2H)

 The Quad-In Page Program (QIPP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Quad-In Page Program (QIPP).
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad-In Page Program (QIPP).
 The Quad-In Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as address and data input, which can improve programmer performance and the effectiveness of application.
 The QIPP operation frequency supports as fast as fQPP.
 The other function descriptions are as same as standard page program.